Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Micromagnetism

-In the micromagnetic simulation, we assign the spins in randomly distributed gains as shown in Fig. \ref{structure}.
-The top figure ({\it top panel}) shows the randomized sizes of grains projected in the 2D plane.
-In general, the size of grain varies from 1 few nanometers to 100 nanometers, depending on the experimental situation, e.g., temperature, defects, and chemical dopants.
-The spin alignments and the inter-grain exchange-stiffness constant in each grain also vary.
-During the relaxation, the spins reorient due to the applied magnetic field, and Fig. \ref{structure} shows a snapshot ({\it bottom panel}) in the intermediate state.
-The circular nature of the spin texture indicates that a closed magnetic current has been established inside.
-At the critical field, a perfect spin reversal occurs in magnetic materials.

-First, we compute the $H_c$ for experimentally known systems, and we list the comparison of the calculated and experimental values for selected materials in \ref{tabcoercivity}.
-Theoretically, the upper limit for $H_c$ is anisotropy field is $H_a=\dfrac{2K_u}{M_s}$; however, the true experimental value is an order of magnitude smaller due to Brown's paradox \cite{BrownparadoxRevModPhys45}, largely due to the uncertainty in the coercivity mechanism in permanent magnets.
-Experimentally measured $H_c$ fits well with the expression $H_c= c H_a-N_{eff} 4\pi M_s$\cite{PinkertonJAP90, HERBST199157}, where (i) the first term represents field required to nucleate a reverse domain which reduces the $H_a$ and (ii) the second term is demagnetization field and $N_{eff}$ is demagnetization factor.
-They reported the renormalization factor $c\sim 0.25(0.37)$ and $N_{eff}\sim 0.26(1)$ for Nd$_2$Fe$_{14}$B(sintered).
+We compute the $H_c$ for experimentally known systems, and list the comparison of the calculated and experimental values for selected materials in Table~\ref{tabcoercivity}.
+Theoretically, the upper limit for $H_c$ is the anisotropy field\cite{SKOMSKI20163} $H_a=\dfrac{2K_u}{M_s}$; however, the true experimental value is an order of magnitude smaller due to the uncertainty in the coercivity mechanism in permanent magnets, commonly known as the Brown paradox \cite{BrownparadoxRevModPhys45}.
+Experimentally measured $H_c$ values fit well with the empirical Kronm\"uller equation\cite{Kronmpss1987} $H_c= c H_a-N_{\mathrm{eff}} 4\pi M_s$\cite{PinkertonJAP90, HERBST199157}, where $c H_a$ is the field to nucleate a reverse domain, and $N_{\mathrm{eff}} 4\pi M_s$ is the demagnetization field, with $c$ and $N_{\mathrm{eff}}$ being renormalization factors.
+For example, Nd$_2$Fe$_{14}$B (sintered) has $c\sim 0.25(0.37)$ and $N_{\mathrm{eff}}\sim 0.26(1)$. \cite{PinkertonJAP90, HERBST199157}